 The MetroHealth doctoral residency is committed to a training process that ensures that graduate students develop the knowledge, skills, and attitudes to work effectively with members of the public who embody intersecting demographics, attitudes, beliefs, and values.
 When residents' attitudes, beliefs, or values create tensions that negatively impact the training process or their ability to effectively treat members of the public, the program faculty and supervisors are committed to a developmental training approach that is designed to support the acquisition of professional competence.
-We support graduate students in finding a belief- or value-congruent path that allows them to work in a professionally-competent manner with all patients.
+We support graduate students in finding a belief- or value-congruent path that allows them to work in a professional competence in working with all patients.
 For some trainees, integrating personal beliefs or values with professional competence in working with all patients may require additional time and faculty support.
 Ultimately though, to complete our program successfully, all residents must be able to work with any client placed in their care in a beneficial and non-injurious manner.
-Professional competencies are determined by the profession for the benefit and protection of the public; consequently, residents do not have the option to avoid working with particular client populations or refuse to develop professional competencies because of conflicts with their attitudes, beliefs, or values.
+Professional competencies are determined by the profession for the benefit and protection of the public; consequently, residents do not have the option to avoid working with their attitudes, beliefs, or values.